 4.01 Sail Letters & Numbers 4.01.1 Yachts which are not in an ISAF International Class or Recognized Class shall comply with RRS 77 and Appendix G as closely as possible, except that sail numbers allotted by a State authority are acceptable.
-4.01.2 Sail numbers and letters of the size carried on the mainsail must be displayed by alternative means when none of the numbered sails is set.
-4.02 Hull marking (colour blaze) Mo0,1 Mu0,1,2,3,4 4.02.1 To assist in SAR location:- 10100, 1,2,3,4 a) Each yacht shall show at least 4 m2 of fluorescent pink or orange or yellow colour as far as possible in a single area on the coachroof and/or deck where it can best be seen MoMu0 b) Each yacht is recommended to show at least 1 m 2 of fluorescent pink or orange or yellow colour as far as possible in a single area on the coachroof and/or deck where it can best be seen MoMu1 4.02.2 Multihulls shall show on the underside, where they can be seen when inverted, an solid area of highly-visible colour (e.g. Day-Glo pink, orange, or yellow) of at least 1m^2 Mu0,1,2,3,4 4.02.3 Each yacht is recommended to show on each underwater appendage an area of highly-visible colour4.03 Soft Wood Plugs MoMu0,1 Soft wood plugs, tapered and of the appropriate size, shall be attached or stowed adjacent to the appropriate fitting for every through-hull opening.
-4.04 Jackstays, Clipping Points and Static Safety Lines 4.04.1 The following shall be provided: a) Jackstays:- MoMu0,1,2,3 shall be provided- i attached to through-bolted or welded deck plates or other suitable and strong anchorage fitted on MoMu0,1,2,3 Page - 35 -
+Sail numbers and letters of the size carried on the mainsail must be displayed by alternative means when none of the numbered sails is set.
+4.02 Hull marking (colour blaze) Mo0,1 Mu0,1,2,3,4 4.02.1 To assist in SAR location:- a) Each yacht shall show at least 4 m2 of fluorescent pink or orange or yellow colour as far as possible in a single area on the coachroof and/or deck where it can best be seen MoMu0 b) Each yacht is recommended to show at least 1 m^2 of fluorescent pink or orange or yellow colour as far as possible in a single area on the coachroof and/or deck where it can best be seen MoMu1 4.02.2 Multihulls shall show on the underside, where they can be seen when inverted, an solid area of highly-visible colour (e.g. Day-Glo pink, orange, or yellow) of at least 1m^2 Mu0,1,2,3,4 4.02.3 Each yacht is recommended to show on each underwater appendage an area of highly-visible colour MoMu0,1 4.03 Soft Wood Plugs Soft wood plugs, tapered and of the appropriate size, shall be attached or stowed adjacent to the appropriate fitting for every through-hull opening.
+4.04 Jackstays, Clipping Points and Static Safety Lines 4.04.1 Jackstays shall be provided- MoMu0,1,2,3 a) attached to through-bolted or welded deck plates or other suitable and strong anchorage fitted on MoMu0,1,2,3 Page - 36 -